The 46 Best Podcasts for Your Next Road Trip or Long Flight

 37. The Murder in My Family

-For a different perspective on true crime, here, the focus is on members of the victims’ families, each of whom tells the story of how their loved one’s death has affected them.
-Their ongoing attempts to understand and accept what has happened makes for riveting listening, and the hour-long episodes allow for a more nuanced view than many podcasts.
+For a different perspective on true crime, try this powerful show, which focuses on the families of murder victims.
+In each episode, a family member shares the story of how their loved one’s death has affected them.
+Their ongoing attempts to understand and accept what has happened makes for riveting listening, and the hour-long episodes allow for a more nuanced view.

 If you like stories about famous people